AdaCore/ada-spark-rfcs/considered/oop-remastered.rst

 --------------------------

 Although discriminants are kept, coextensions should be removed under this proposal.
 They introduce various level of complexity and have not yet been fully implemented.
+Their functionality can be completely replaced by constructors (it's possible to mandate an object to be used in the construction of the class) and destructors (that same object can always be destroyed in the destructor).

 Tagged types
 ------------